Anaero-Technology/Black-Box/readme.txt

 Used to create, edit and export setup configurations for the Gas Flow Meter.
 Storing information about the different tubes and what they contain.
 Data can be entered manually and then exported or can be loaded in from a correctly formatted .csv file for editing and viewing.

-### Configure Event Log
-Used to create event logs for testing purposes (real ones will be produced by the hardware attached to the GFM).
-Set the temperature and pressure maximum and minimum value as well as the duration of the experiment and the time between tips, then press generate and the data will be created.
-The generated information will be one tip every interval from each bucket in turn with a random temperature and pressure.
-This is not very realistic but good enough for testing the UI.
-The data can then be exported to a .csv file using the export button.
+### ESP Communication
+Used to configure the ESP data logging and to download files from the ESP memory.
+Once the ESP is connected to the computer, select the correct port from the drop down and press connect.
+If the connection is successfull, the disconnect, start and open files buttons should activate.
+Start is used to beigin a test and will ask for a unique file name (alphanumeric and fewer than 27 characters) after which the ESP will begin logging data.
+Disconnect can be called at any time to terminate the connection (as long as it has power the ESP will continue to log data).
+Pressing open files will display a list of saved files in the ESP's memory and allow you to download or delete any.
+Downloads can be performed at any time while deletes must be performed while the ESP is not logging data to prevent memory problems.

 ### Perform Calculations
 Used to combine a setup and event log file together to produce the hourly and daily results, volumes and totals.